-Working capital on October 31, 2018 was \$230,603 (October 31, 2017 - \$34,836), which is the current assets minus the current liabilities of the Company.
-The sources of cash in the period included cash from issuing common shares, stock options exercised, and borrowing (loans).
+Working capital on January 31, 2019 was negative \$28,578 (October 31, 2018 - \$230,603), which is the current assets minus the current liabilities of the Company.
+The sources of cash in the period included borrowing (loans).

 The Company's continuation as a going concern is dependent on its ability to raise equity capital or borrowings sufficient to meet current and future obligations.
 Future operations, acquisitions and exploration will require additional capital, which the Company anticipates could come from loans, private placements and public offerings of the Company's shares.
 There can be no assurances that management's plans for the Company will be successful.
 To date, the Company has not earned operating revenue.
 The Company is uncertain that it can raise capital to meet its obligations, fund operations, or advance its mineral projects.
 The Company is subject to significant liquidity risk.